Israel025/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ** The 4-print_most_numbers.c function program prints the numbers, from 0 to 9 (excluding 2 and 4), followed by a new line.

+** The 5-more_numbers.c function program prints 10 times the numbers, from 0 to 14, followed by a new line.only using _putchar three times.